SarahBiscuit/Life-Planner-To-Do-List-Website-/README.md

 # Life Planner(To Do List Website)

-This website uses HTML, CSS, JavaScript, Node.js, Express.js and ejs.
+This website uses HTML, CSS, JavaScript, Node.js, Express.js, ejs and PostgreSQL.

 You will also need to install Body-Parser.